-All learners accessing the Skills Fund Demand Led program must be a Tasmanian resident aged 15 years or over.
+All learners accessing the Skills Fund program must be a Tasmanian resident aged 15 years or over.
 A Tasmanian resident is defined as a permanent resident of Australia living in Tasmania for a minimum of six (6) months.

-Learner eligibility details are available in Schedule 2.1 Clause 4 of the Skills Tasmania Agreement.
+Learner eligibility details are available in Schedule 2.1 Clause 4 of the Department of State Growth (Skills Tasmania) Agreement for all Programs and the Skills Tasmania Tasmanian Government Subsidised Training (2019-20) - Visa Status and Eligibility.